If you think that today’s online shoppers are afraid to buy high ticket items online, think again.

 Perhaps most impressively, of those that clicked-through, 5% went on to purchase at some point in the next 30 days — clearing the 3.3% benchmark for eCommerce sessions with completed transactions.

-Leon Rbibo, President of Laguna Pearl (and sister company The Pearl Source), also cites their Trustpilot profile pages as a source of their success since Google searches for reviews of luxury brands and products have become so common.
+Leon Rbibo, President of Laguna Pearl (and sister company The Pearl Source), also cites their business profile pages on Trustpilot as a source of their success since Google searches for reviews of luxury brands and products have become so common.
 Thankfully, Trustpilot profile pages are likely to show up at the top of organic search results.

 According to Rbibo, “with Trustpilot, we are already proving to potential customers that we are legitimate before they even land on our website.
 Companies can try to fill up their websites with as much content and information as possible, but at the end of the day, there will still be customers that require a certain amount of trust before they can finally make a purchase — especially with high value purchases like jewelry.”